 - Increasing business sustainability regulations (threat & opportunity)

 Summary.
 The Procter & Gamble Company has the organizational and business characteristics to remain stable, given the opportunities and threats based on external factors in the consumer goods industry.
 However, the company must adopt strategic reforms to effectively exploit the opportunities and overcome the threats.
-The results of this PESTEL/PESTLE analysis show that Procter & Gamble has opportunities for growth, organizational improvement, and stronger corporate and brand image.
+The results of this PESTLE analysis show that Procter & Gamble has opportunities for growth, organizational improvement, and stronger corporate and brand image.
 Most of the identified external factors create opportunities for the company.
-However, some external factors threaten Procter & Gamble’s consumer goods business.
+However, some external factors in this PESTEL analysis threaten Procter & Gamble’s consumer goods business.
 For example, the company faces ecological and regulatory threats in the remote or macro-environment.
 Strategic reform must consider the long-term impacts of these threats to maximize the benefits of opportunities available to Procter & Gamble.

-- Expand Procter & Gamble’s business sustainability and environmental conservation measures
+- Expand Procter & Gamble’s business sustainability and environmental conservation measures.

 References

-- The Procter & Gamble Company, Form 10-K.
+- The Procter & Gamble Company – Form 10-K.